 - Direct deposit authorization (if applicable)

-You will also need to report your newly hired employees to your state agency.
+You'll also need to report your newly hired employees to your state agency.
 This process is referred to as 'New Hire Reporting'.
-Contact your state for information on how to handle this.
-And what form to complete.
+(Contact your state for information on how to handle this.
+And what form to complete.)

 Determine compensation types

-Commission employees are paid by performance.
+Commission: Commission employees are paid by performance.
 Most often, these employees receive a percentage of their sales.
-Or are paid by number of products or services sold.
+Or they're paid by number of products or services sold.
 Federal and state law require the employee to get paid at least the minimum wage.

-Payroll taxes are those taxes withheld from your employees' paychecks.
-And those taxes you pay as an employer based on the wages you pay your employees.
+Payroll taxes include the taxes withheld from your employees' paychecks and the taxes you pay as an employer.
 These taxes include the following: